HGustavs/LenaSYS/backend-models/microservices/duggaSys services/Microservices.md

 The __retrieveProfileService_ms.php__ returns an array containing three key values (information about):

-- __success__ - boolean value ('true' or 'false') indicating whether the user's request to update the password or security question was successful or not. 'true' means the update was successful, and 'false' means it failed for some reason.
+- __success__ - ('true' or 'false') indicating whether the user's request to update the password or security question was successful or not. 'true' means the update was successful, and 'false' means it failed for some reason.

-- __status__ - string variable indicating the user's status or the outcome of the operation.
+- __status__ - Indicating the user's status or the outcome of the operation.
 Possible values include:
    - "teacher" - The user is a teacher or superuser and is not allowed to change their password or security question.
    - "wrongpassword" - The provided password does not match the one in the database.
    - An empty string ('""') if no specific statuses occur during the process.

-- __debug__ - string variable contains debugging information.
+- __debug__ - Debugging information.
 If anything goes wrong during the database operations.
 For example, it may include details of database errors captured when an SQL query fails to execute correctly.

 The microservice provide direct feedback from the server to the client about the result of the requested operation (either changing the password or security question).